 Word of Mouth

 If a customer has a positive interaction with your brand and feels like the experience was above and beyond expectations, he or she is more likely to endorse your brand in discussions with friends.
 The opposite side of this equation is true as well.
-Internet users frequently tell friends about bad experiences they have with brands.
+Internet users frequently tell friends about the bad experiences they have with brands.
 Worse, they’re more likely to share a bad experience than a positive one.

 Loyalty And Retention